Updated May 2022, because things on the BeltLine just change that fast.

 On the North Avenue bridge, get a photographic view of the Atlanta skyline.
 Walk a few steps to the left and get a selfie in front of the Black Lives Matter mural and the panels next to it, part of the project called A Reflection of Change, all painted by people of color.

-An Atlanta native, Nicole Gustin is the founder & CEO of BiteLines, which offers walking food tours on the Atlanta BeltLine.
+An Atlanta native, Nicole Gustin is the Founder and CEO of BiteLines, which offers walking Food and Art Tours on the Atlanta BeltLine.
 She considers the BeltLine her backyard, and is excited to see how Atlanta is reinventing itself.
-The BiteLines blog features art, restaurants, happenings and weirdness on the Atlanta BeltLine.
-Share story ideas and pics at: firstname.lastname@example.org.
-Or follow on Instagram @bitelinesatl.
+To sample some of Atlanta's best restaurants and street art, come join us on a Food and Art Tour of the Atlanta BeltLine.
+Follow on TikTok and Instagram @bitelinesatl.